PROPOSALS

 TRAINING

-Courses are available for those who are interested in exploring the funding process in more depth.
+Courses are available for those interested in exploring the funding process in more depth.

 - Proposal Launchpad: Idea Generation for Researchers introduces participants to tools and techniques to help them generate and evaluate their proposal ideas.